-You’ll graduate with the ability to teach literacy and math, support students in content areas, conduct formal and informal assessments, implement behavioral interventions, collaborate with a variety of educational professional and parents, and much more.
+Here, you’ll have the opportunity to teach literacy and math, support students in content areas, conduct assessments, design individualized instruction, implement behavioral interventions, collaborate with diverse educational professional and parents, and much more.

 The University of Maine at Farmington has earned the reputation as having one of the premier teacher education programs in New England.